Communication is key.

 Think of it as a chance to reach out to an old friend with whom you’ve lost contact.

-BOTTOM LINE: Writing a letter to your inactive members is just another way to show your church’s members that you genuinely care about them.
+BOTTOM LINE: Writing a letter to your inactive members is just another way to show your church’s members that you genuinely care about them.#4.
+Letter of Announcement

-Your church may choose to send out a letter to announce that you’re about to have a major change, like a new pastor, or you may wait until after the pastor has come aboard.
+You may choose to send out a letter to announce that you’re about to have a major change, or you may wait until after the change has been made.

 THE BOTTOM LINE: Letters of announcement help your congregation feel included in your church’s major events.

-These messages not only might inspire more of your members to take up that challenge for themselves, they’re also just inspiring to read in and of themselves.
+These messages not only might inspire your members to take up that challenge, they’re also inspiring to read in and of themselves.

 THE BOTTOM LINE: Keep your church members informed about its missionaries to provide hope and perspective.

-A well-designed church newsletter can be a fantastic way to inform the congregation about current church events.
+A well-designed church newsletter can be a fantastic way to inform the congregation about church events.

 The best church newsletters are short and to the point, but they also include enough engaging material to keep the readership interested.

-Your churchgoers will soon come to expect (and anticipate) certain columns that you write each month.
-Perhaps you’ll feature a piece written by a different youth group member each issue, and that will be your mainstay.
+Your churchgoers will soon come to expect (and anticipate) certain features each month.
+For instance, you might include a piece written by a different youth group member each issue, and that will be your mainstay.

 THE BOTTOM LINE: In order to maintain a solid line of communication with your church members, you should be sending out newsletters on a consistent basis.